Fall Term Schedule for Undergraduate Courses

 |

-What makes David Sedaris funny?
-How about the likes of Tina Fey, Chris Rock, Jonathan Swift, Mindy Kaling, Mark Twain, Demetri Martin, Amy Schumer, McSweeney's Internet Tendency, and The Onion?
+What makes The Onion funny?
+How about the likes of Tina Fey, Mark Twain, Chris Rock, Jonathan Swift, Lord Byron, Mindy Kaling, Dave Barry, Demetri Martin, Ali Wong, and David Sedaris?
 In this course we’ll seek inspiration from some of the funniest people alive (and dead) while writing our own humor pieces.
-Students will have a chance to explore a variety of genres, from essays to memoirs to comic poems and songs; to share their work with the class; and to introduce each other to their favorite humorists.
-Please email the instructor a paragraph about why you'd like to take this course, and your writing experience so far (classes or extracurriculars).
+Students will have a chance to explore a variety of genres, including parodies, opinion pieces, sketches, funny features, personal narratives, and comic poems and songs; to share their work with the class; and to introduce each other to their favorite humorists.
+Please e-mail instructor with a paragraph describing why you would like to take the course.

 |